-All meetings of the Policy Committees or Sub-Committees must also comply with Rules 1 to 15 unless Rule 20 (general exception) or Rule 21 (special urgency) apply.
+All meetings of the Policy Committees or Sub-Committees must omply with Rules 1 to 15.

 Meetings of the Policy Committees or Sub-Committees will be held in public unless exempt or confidential information would be disclosed.
 Members of the public attending meetings of the Council's Policy Committees or Sub-Committees may speak at the discretion of the Chair of the Committee or a Sub-Committee.
 (NB: separate public speaking rights apply in the case of the Council's regulatory and other Committees.)